ukmrs/smokey/README.md

 and checked against the [MauriceButler/badwords](https://github.com/MauriceButler/badwords) and  [LDNOOBW](https://github.com/LDNOOBW/List-of-Dirty-Naughty-Obscene-and-Otherwise-Bad-Words).
 I kept "sex" though.
 Otherwise it wouldn't be fair to plants who just cross-pollinate without causing too much of a ruckus.
+Future me here, I forgot about accursed pollen allergies, I might reconsider my stance on this.